christiannwamba/jumpstart-react-workshop/README.md

     We are repeating the `h2` tag along with all of its properties.
 Why don’t we create a `greating` component that we can reuse?

-2. Create a function to to return this elements as JSX:
+2. Create a function to to return this element as JSX:

     ```javascript
        const rootElement = document.getElementById('root');